 9. Consider a Mesh-Based System

 Finally, a more expensive but more thorough option is to invest in a wireless mesh router system.
-Money expert Clark Howard is a big proponent of these sets of devices that you place throughout your home, essentially ensuring that your Wi-Fi signal is that same strength no matter what room you’re in.
+Money expert Clark Howard is a big proponent of these sets of devices that you place throughout your home, essentially ensuring that your Wi-Fi signal is that same strength in every room.

 Be prepared to shell out $200-$300 for a system that will cover a larger home.
 Of course, that’s money well spent if you never want to worry about having a weak Wi-Fi signal again.

 Everyone’s Wi-Fi situation is different, so there’s not a one-size-fits-all solution for dealing with a weak signal.
 If you’re having issues, start with some of the free solutions above to see if they lead to improvement.
-If nothing seems to work, only then should you consider shelling out more money for a repeater or mesh system.
+If nothing seems to work, only then should you consider shelling out money for a repeater or mesh system.